kurtkraut/pomamonitor/README.md

 Remember: you will need to add GetDeb.net as a repository in your system.
 There are instructions on how to proceed right at the top of the link mentioned above.

 ### Other Linux Distributions ###
-0) Be sure you have installed all Poor's Man Monitor dependencies, ortherwise, it won't work at all.
+0. Be sure you have installed all Poor's Man Monitor dependencies, ortherwise, it won't work at all.
 You can list these dependencies in SoftwareDependencies page.

-1) Let's make sure mercurial is installed (required only for downloading the up to date version):

-For Mandriva, type the command: urpmi install mercurial For other Linux distributions, just install the package called mercurial.
+1. Install git from your package manager.
-2) Let's use mercurial to download the latest version of pomamonitor:

-Type the command: git clone https://github.com/kurtkraut/pomamonitor.git
+2. Download the latest version of pomamonitor with the following command: git clone https://github.com/kurtkraut/pomamonitor.git
-3) Now you may want to place pomamonitor directory that awas just created in a convenient directory and give it execution privileges ( chmod +x ).
+3. Now you may want to place pomamonitor directory that awas just created in a convenient directory and give it execution privileges (chmod +x).
 Do it in the way you prefer.

-4) Using your prefered method, make pomamonitor.sh to run on every boot.
+4. Using your prefered method, make pomamonitor.sh to run on every boot.
 If you use KDE/Gnome/XFCE/, pomamonitor should be started after this desktop enviroments are loaded.

-5) Now run pomamonitor.sh manually and it will ask a few questions for configuration and then all will be set.
+5. Now run pomamonitor.sh manually and it will ask a few questions for configuration and then all will be set.

 # Help needed #